 Psychological factors that shape & maintain obesity

-With over 12 years experience in working with weight issues every day with our clients, we know that psychological factors play a huge part in how eating becomes disordered, weight increases and the complex web of obesity becomes maintained.
+From working with clients struggling with obesity and weight issues since 2005, we understand that psychological factors play a huge part in how eating becomes disordered, weight increases and the complex web of obesity becomes maintained.

 When you struggle with mental health, negative thinking, poor emotional management and low self-worth can develop into conditions like anxiety, depression or even an eating disorder.
 This often leads to emotional overeating, poor self-care and little interest in regular exercise.